Goshen cancels opener due to COVID-19 concerns - The Troy Messenger

 Goshen cancels opener due to COVID-19 concerns

-The Goshen High School football game against Holtville, scheduled for Friday night, will not be played as scheduled due to COVID-19 concerns within the Goshen football program.
+Head coach Don Moore hoped to work something out with Holtville and not have to take a forfeit, but It was announced on Tuesday that Goshen will indeed take a forfeit.

+Goshen practiced as a team on Friday afternoon.
+On Sunday a player tested positive for the virus.

-“We had player test positive Sunday,” head coach Don Moore said.
+“We had a player test positive on Sunday,” head coach Don Moore said on Monday.
 “He was in practice on Friday.
 They went with the 48-hour rule with contact and that took out our whole team.
 You could come back if you were vaccinated and some were, but not nearly enough to play.”

-Goshen High School is currently working with Holtville to try and make up the game at a later date or cancel the game altogether.
-Goshen is hoping to not take a forfeit.

-“We notified them and told them we weren’t going to be able to come,” Moore said.
-“We are still working things out with our administration and their administration.
-Going to see if we are going to have to forfeit or see if they will do us a favor and just cancel the game.
-All that is up in the air and out of my hands.
-It’s up to them and their administration if they are willing to do that.”
+Goshen’s game is one of two games to be cancelled this week due to COVID as of Tuesday afternoon.
+Geneva had to cancel their game with Opp due to COVID concerns within their program.

+The game was a non-region contest for the Eagles and the loss will not affect their chase for the postseason –the top four teams in each region make the playoffs.

 “It’s very disappointing, not only for our players, but for our coaches,” Moore said.
 “We have been looking forward to getting out there and seeing what we have against another opponent.